-In my late fifties, still sprinting, I made the dubious decision to drop my career, as a working actor in the UK, and set up home with my family on the island of Gozo.
+In my late fifties, still running fast, I made the decision to drop my career, as a working actor in the UK, and set up home with my family on the island of Gozo.

 Seven miles wide and twelve long, Gozo makes up part of the Maltese archipelago, Malta, Gozo, Comino, Comminotto, and Filfla, a combined landmass the size of inner London; one of the smallest and most densely populated countries in the world.
 Gozo, with a painter’s light, telling landscapes and ancient, weather hewn, shorelines… biting cold for a few months and warm to baking hot for the remaining year.
 I’m not complaining… and it’s no big deal… unless… people, particularly the gallant cohorts I’ve hung with, ask why?
 Why choose such a cultural backwater?

 I found that question abrupt, somewhat offensive, not just to my pride, but to the complexities and intrigues of a significant community who have lived here forever.
 Swallowing a flush of resentment, to the polite, I’d mumble something about a disillusioned actor needing a quiet place to write and the financial equation making sense at the time.
 Defensive?
 Maybe?
 Nowadays, I realise the question says more about me and my friends, rather than Gozo with its thirty-something thousand inhabitants.
 The fact is, the Maltese and Gozitans are shrewd survivors, a go-get mentality, steeped in art, with a distinct and illuminating history to boot.